brodieG/fansi/README.md

 ![](https://raw.githubusercontent.com/brodieG/fansi/readme/extra/images/fansi-3.png)

-If you look closely you’ll notice that the text color for the `substr` version is wrong as the naive string extraction loses the initial`"\033[37m"` that sets the foreground color.
+If you look closely you’ll notice that the text color for the `substr` version is wrong as the naïve string extraction loses the initial`"\033[37m"` that sets the foreground color.
 Additionally, the color from the last letter bleeds out into the next line.